JonnyHaystack/GameKeeb/README.md

 not support NKRO (N-Key rollover) keyboards.
 I do however plan on greatly improving the support for different keyboards.

-I do sell these fully assembled, so email me or DM me on Discord (Haystack#1872) if you're interested.
+I do sell these fully assembled, so email me or [join my Discord](https://discord.com/invite/PreBbFgxxY) if you're interested.
 As stated above, I cannot guarantee compatibility with every keyboard, so I accept returns for a full refund (not including shipping costs).